adityaanil/DeepFake-Detection/index.md

 The popular technique seen to be used for attribute manipulation is GAN.
 Therefore our strategy to detect these types of fakes is to create a system that can learn from the GAN generation process.
 For this, instead of doing usual classification task, we train a discriminator to do the task.
 This enables our system to have a greater insight into how the fakes are produced, and thereby gives a better chance at predicting correctly.

+We use the CelebA dataset that contains pictures of celebrity faces.
+What is below is a sample image of resolution 112x112.
+The images are converted to lower resolution due to the fact that computational complexity increses very quickly with the resolution.

 <img src="images/celeb_preview.png" class="inline"/>

+We use 4096 images of celebrities to train our discriminator.

 ## Method